 The driver of a 2010 Toyota Tundra was driving in the wrong lanes of U.S. 301 when his car struck an oncoming vehicle injuring four.
 According to a Florida Highway Patrol officer at the scene, the driver of the Tundra was traveling north in the southbound lanes of the highway and that alcohol was a factor in the head-on collision.

 The second car in the accident was also a Toyota Tundra but its year is 2015.
-The accident happened on a little after midnight Sunday, March 3, 2019, and all three occupants of the 2015 Tundra and the driver of the 2010 Tundra were taken to a local hospital and listed in serious condition.
+The accident happened a little after midnight Sunday, March 3, 2019.
+Paramedics took all three occupants of the 2015 Tundra and the driver of the 2010 Tundra to a local hospital and listed in serious condition.
 FHP says that charges are pending against the driver of the 2010 Tundra.

-Head-on collisions are especially violent and cause significant property damage, injures and fatalities.
+Head-on collisions are especially violent and cause significant property damage, injuries, and fatalities.
 In fact, head-on collisions are the leading type of crash for causing fatalities.
-According to study from the National Highway Transportation Safety Administration, head-on crashes only make up 2 percent of all crashes in the U.S. but make up over 10 percent of all fatalities.
+According to a study from the National Highway Transportation Safety Administration, head-on crashes only make up 2 percent of all crashes in the U.S. but makeup over 10 percent of all fatalities.

 The Danger of a Head-on Collision

 The impact of a head-on collision is made of the mass and momentum of two vehicles both typically going at speeds higher than 50 miles an hour.
 Violent head-on collisions often cause cars to roll over, catch on fire or fly off the roadway.
 This increases the likelihood of more serious injuries.
 Also, with many head-on collisions, a car might drift over the centerline quickly giving the other driver no chance to take defensive actions.